 Almost everyone knows that California camping, especially in the state's most popular natural areas, the southern coast and Yosemite National Park for instance, is expensive and difficult to find - especially without a reservation.
 But we managed to see these areas on a budget and in peak season, too!

 In the mountains we found plenty of free and very scenic boondocking - often just on the outskirts of the National Parks - and we documented every site.
-On the California coast, unfortunately, there's not much free camping left but, although the going rate for a basic dry campsite is $35.00, we averaged $15.00 per night over our two-week coastal tour.
-The photos below (all taken in 2011 at our Sierra Mountain and California coast campsites) are just a few examples of what we found.
+On the California coast, unfortunately, there's not much free camping left but, although the going rate for a basic dry campsite is $40.00, we averaged $21.65 per night over our two-week coastal tour.
+The photos below (all taken at our own Sierra Mountain and California coast campsites) are just a few examples of what we found.

 All of these campsites are accessible by regular passenger vehicles and small to mid-size RVs and, with the exception of the roadside boondocking location, they're all great for tents, too.